Getting married in Thailand? Australian couples should read this first!

 Foreign nationals getting married in Thailand have to provide a copy of their passport along with an authenticated affirmation (with certified translation).

 If your partner is a Thai national they will have to submit their ID Card and Household Registration Certificate.

 As soon as your marriage registration is finally completed, you and your spouse will each receive a copy of the Marriage Registration Certificate as confirmation.

 - Your Thai marriage certificate will of course be in Thai, not English.
 It is recommended that you get a certified translation of your marriage certificate from a translation office so it can be recognized legally in Australia.

-As you can see, there’s a fair bit to it.
+As you can see, there’s a fair bit to getting married in Thailand.

 Similar situations can be found in other countries, also.
 So why bother with the rigmarole?
 Instead, have a Simple Wedding.

 Simple Weddings conducts simple, brief, legal wedding ceremonies, for a lot less than even the Registry Office.
-At just $199 for a Wednesday wedding, or $299 for a Saturday wedding, at their convenient CBD location, it’s the best value in Australia.
+At just $247 for a Wednesday wedding, or $347 for a Saturday wedding, at their convenient near-city location, it’s the best value in Australia.
 What’s more, you can generally get married within just 4-5 weeks of booking.